-More severe punishments of these weapon charges can include:
+More severe punishments for these weapon charges can include:

 - felony charges, and/or

 - imprisonment in the state prison.

 As a violent firearm offense, a brandishing conviction may have negative:

 A person convicted of this offense is entitled to an expungement if he or she completes: